AmirMasnavi/Industrial-Production-Simulator/documentation/global-artifacts/01.requirements-engineering/supplementary-specification.md

 _Business Rules:_

 * Customer orders must include delivery dates, product variants, and customer details (e.g., NIF).
-* Each item in a customer order must generate unique production orders.
+* Each article in a customer order must generate unique production orders.
 * BOM and BOO must be respected for production sequences and material requirements.